Women Field Accordion

 - 10x SEC medalist

 Kara Winger is an American track and field athlete competing in the javelin throw.
-Kara is the current American record holder in the event with her toss of 66.67m.
+Kara is the current American record holder in the event with her toss of 68.11m in 2022, and she ended the year as the #1 world ranked leader in the women’s javelin.
+Over the last 12 years of her post-collegiate career, Kara has held the American javelin record for all but 18 months of that period (while she was recovering from a knee surgery).

 Kara is a 2009 graduate of Purdue University where she was a two-time NCAA All-American in the javelin and a class of 2018 Hall of Fame inductee.

-Kara competed for Team USA at the 2019 World Championships held in Doha, Qatar and finished fifth in the javelin — the highest result ever by an American woman in meet history.
+Kara competed for Team USA at the 2022 World Championships held in Eugene, Oregon and finished second in the javelin on her last throw of the competition — the highest result ever by an American woman in meet history.
+Kara also won the coveted 2022 Diamond League Championship in the javelin.